The Milner York

-The Milner York is an historic Grade II listed building on Station Road, adjacent to York railway station, England.
-It is a five-storey building of yellow Scarborough brick and was completed in 1878, a year after the present station opened.
+The Milner York is a historic Grade II listed station hotel on Station Road, adjacent to York railway station in England.
+Built of yellow Scarborough brick, it is a five-storey building completed in 1878, a year after the present station opened.

 History

 First Royal Station Hotel – 1853

 A menu from 1858 held by the National Railway Museum, York.

-The Station Hotel opened on 22 February 1853 as an addition to York old railway station, designed by architect was G. T. Andrews.
-Queen Victoria visited the hotel a year later, in 1854, and the hotel was renamed the Royal Station Hotel as a result.
-The first hotel became redundant after the opening of the new station in June 1877 and was converted into offices.
+The Station Hotel opened on 22 February 1853 as an addition to York old railway station, and was designed by the architect G. T. Andrews.
+Queen Victoria visited the hotel the following year, in 1854, and it was renamed the Royal Station Hotel as a result.
+The original hotel became redundant after the opening of the new station in June 1877 and was converted into offices.

 Second Royal Station Hotel – 1878

 Early years

 The second Royal Station Hotel opened on 20 May 1878.
-Designed by architect William Peachey of the North Eastern Railway, the hotel was an integral part of the new station.
-As the North Eastern Railway Company's flagship hotel, it was managed directly by the railway.
+Designed by William Peachey of the North Eastern Railway, and built to complement the wider station complex planned by the company's architect Thomas Prosser, the hotel formed an integral part of the new station.
+As the railway's flagship hotel, it was managed directly by the company.
 It featured elegant, high-ceilinged banqueting rooms and 100 large bedrooms costing 14 shillings a night.
-It was built by Lucas Brothers.
+The building contractors were Lucas Brothers.

-A 27-room west wing was added in 1896, nicknamed the "Klondyke" for the Klondike Gold Rush of the time.
+A 27-room west wing was added in 1896, nicknamed the "Klondyke" after the Klondike Gold Rush.

 In 1923, ownership and management of the hotel transferred to the London and North Eastern Railway (LNER).